 Rome is known as the Eternal City because the ancient Romans believed that no matter what happened to our world, Rome would remain forever.
 Italy’s capital city is beautiful, vibrant and bursting with enough iconic landmarks, ancient remains and masterpieces to keep you coming back for years, for an eternity even.
 And that’s before you’ve even started on the food.
 So, what to do in Rome?
 Here are my top ten best things to do in Rome that’ll give you a taste of la dolce vita and put Rome in your heart forever.

-Insider Tip: If you plan to do a lot of sightseeing while in Rome, you might want to get the Vatican & Rome City Pass.
+Recommendation: If you plan to do a lot of sightseeing while in Rome, you might want to get the Vatican & Rome City Pass.
 The pass gives you discounted or free entry to the city’s world-class museums and monuments, as well as free access to public transportation.

 1. Visit Vatican City

 I’ll start with the big one because you absolutely cannot go to Rome without paying a visit to Vatican City.
 I say the ‘big one’, but Vatican City is the smallest country in the world.
 Highlights are St Peter’s Basilica; climb the steps (or take the lift) to the top of the church dome and the viewing platforms for spectacular views of the city.
 With your feet back on the floor, head to the Vatican Museums which are home to Michelangelo’s Sistine Chapel and countless old master paintings and sculptures.
 As you leave through the Piazza di San Pietro, look back for a view of the basilica in all its glory.

 Insider Tip: You’ll need at least a day to explore, but book online in advance to avoid queuing for hours.
 For more information on how to get tickets to the Vatican and skip the long lines click here.